MatteoCoffman/MyNBA/README.md

 * React frontend: Use React frontend for the scores page, in-game odds, and best bets.

 ## “Stretch Features”
-* We did not add any stretch feature to our project.
+* We used React for the homepage of our website

 ## List of links to pull request: